zoranbosnjak/asterix-specs/website/index.md

 The major problem with the original specifications is that they are provided in a form of free text (PDF files).
 As a consequence, the very first step in every asterix project is to retype the specifications to a parsable form.
-And this is what this projects is all about.
+And this is what this project is all about.

 # Project content